-- · Children younger than 2 years of age. - Adults 65 years of age and older. - Persons with chronic pulmonary (including asthma), cardiovascular (except hypertension alone), renal, hepatic, hematological (including sickle cell disease) and metabolic disorders (including diabetes mellitus), or neurologic and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle, such as cerebral palsy, epilepsy [seizure disorders], stroke, intellectual disability [mental retardation], moderate to severe developmental delay, muscular dystrophy or spinal cord injury). - Persons with immunosuppression, including that caused by medications or by HIV infection. - Women who are pregnant or postpartum (within 2 weeks after delivery). - Persons younger than 19 years of age who are receiving long-term aspirin therapy. - American Indians/Alaska Natives. - Persons who are morbidly obese (i.e., body mass index is equal to or greater than 40). - Residents of nursing homes and other chronic care facilities.
+- Children younger than 5 years of age, but especially those younger than 2 years of age. - Adults 65 years of age and older. - People with chronic lung disease such as chronic obstructive pulmonary disorder, cystic fibrosis or asthma. - People with cardiovascular (except hypertension alone), renal, hepatic, hematological (including sickle cell disease) or metabolic disorders (including diabetes mellitus). - People with neurologic and neurodevelopment conditions (including disorders of the brain, spinal cord, peripheral nerve, and muscle, such as cerebral palsy, epilepsy [seizure disorders], stroke, intellectual disability [mental retardation], moderate to severe developmental delay, muscular dystrophy or spinal cord injury). - People with immunosuppression, including that caused by medications or by HIV infection. - Women who are pregnant or postpartum (within 2 weeks after delivery). - People younger than 19 years of age who are receiving long-term aspirin therapy or salicylate-containing medications. - American Indians/Alaska Natives. - People who are morbidly obese (i.e., Body Mass Index (BMI) is equal to or greater than 40). - · Residents of nursing homes and other chronic care facilities. - People with a current diagnosis of cancer or has a history of cancer.